 Ways to measure your goals live at the event:

-- Check with sales every 6 months post event
+Check with sales every six months post event

 3. Do all the key players agree on the goal?
-Understanding who your key stakeholders are and how we can achieve their goals within your event will ensure that you’re being the most productive with your time and your money, and may help win you some internal collaborators who also have something to gain from making the event a success.
-Make sure everyone is agreement on what you want to achieve, how you’ll achieve it, and how you’ll KNOW you’ve achieved it.
+Understanding who your key stakeholders are and how we can achieve their goals within your event will ensure that you’re being the most productive with your time and your money.
+It may also help win you some internal collaborators who also have something to gain from making the event a success.
+Make sure everyone is in agreement on what you want to achieve, how you will achieve it, and how you will know you’ve achieved it.

 4. Are your goals realistic?
-If you want a 100% conversion rate into premium clients, you may not be being realistic.
-But if you want 50% conversion rate into the next level contract with you, that’s much more achievable.
+If you want a 100% conversion rate into premium clients, that may not be very realistic.
+However, if you want a 50% conversion rate into the next level contract with you, that’s much more achievable.
 Some good follow up questions to this might be: Can you actually make your goal happen through one event?
 Will you need to plan for multiple events over time?

-And how about those external resources?
-The venue, the audio visual equipment, the caterer.
-Having adequate time to plan is critical, and with the help of strategic event experts on your side, we can help make meaningful events happen even in what feels like a terrifyingly short time frame.
+How about those external resources?
+The venue, the audiovisual equipment, the caterer?
+Having adequate time to plan is critical.
+With the help of strategic event experts like Kennedy Events to assist, you can ensure meaningful events happen even in what feels like a terrifyingly short time frame.
 If you’re feeling the time crunch and need a partner to talk strategy, then let’s set up a time to chat.

 Making a large corporate event successful is a massive investment of hours and money, and you want to make sure that the people who approve the annual budgets understand the goals and means of achieving them, so that you have the full support of this team.

-Creating a successful event is not a one man or one-department show.
+Creating a successful event is not a one-person or one-department show.
 Other teams to consider involving in your planning:

-- Board Members: Get them to show up during the event.
-Keep their attention during the planning process.
+Board members: Get them to show up during the event and keep their attention during the planning process.

 Here’s how to get these teams effectively involved in your planning:

-With these two major steps taken care of, you’ve handled some major event planning hurdles, and are on your way to an event that will be successful for your company, and for you.
+With these two major steps taken care of, you’ve handled some major event planning hurdles.
+You're on your way to an event that will be successful both for your company and for you.

 Paige Buck is the co-owner of Kennedy Events is a large-scale event management company based in San Francisco, Los Angeles, and New York City.
 Our team creates stress-free conferences and events with a positive impact, which allow our clients to resonate with their audience.
 Kennedy Events specializes in producing flawless product launches, award ceremonies, fundraisers and multi-day conferences while keeping our eye on retention and engagement goals.